-In preparing these financial statements, HVO has evaluated events and transactions for potential recognition or disclosure through July 19, 2022, the date the financial statements were available to be issued.
-Except as noted above, there were no additional events or transactions that were discovered during the evaluation that required further recognition or disclosure.
+In preparing these financial statements, HVO has evaluated events and transactions for potential recognition or disclosure through September 5, 2023, the date the financial statements were available to be issued.
+There were no additional events or transactions that were discovered during the evaluation that required further recognition or disclosure.